viethungnguyen890/viethung-jp-nguyen.github.io/README.md

     # I believe height and with are locked in the original aspect ratio, so just pick one.

-To use jekyll to host locally, go to VSCode terminal and enter: bundle exec jekyll serve
+To use jekyll to host locally, go to VSCode terminal and enter: bundle exec jekyll serve First run this in VSCode terminal: gem install tzinfo-data Then put this in your Gemfile, or you'll get a missing gem error:
+    gem 'tzinfo-data', platforms: [:mingw, :mswin, :x64_mingw]

 ```
+How the page works:
+- to add a new page, add a md or html file to /_pages/.
+To list it in the nav bar, edit navigation.yml.
+- to create a new collection of pages or posts as well as a folder for it, you must list it in _config.yml
+- the html files in /_pages/ have for loops that go through all the posts in their collections to list them.
+- to edit the favicon, header, or footer, or blog post (members of a collection) layouts, go to /_includes/
+- to edit the layouts of single pages or pages that are the landing page of a collection, go to /_layouts/
+to view the actual components of the site after it is built, go to /_site/

 # Academic Pages
 **Academic Pages is a GitHub Pages template for personal and professional portfolio-oriented websites.**